 My parents have lived in the same house for 14 years.
-It’s the house where I lived as a teenager, where I first fell in love with the boy across the street (that boy is now my husband), and where we brought our second daughter home to just hours after her birth.
+It’s the house where I lived as a teenager, where I first fell in love with the boy across the street (that boy is now my husband), and where we brought our second daughter home just hours after her birth.

-Over the past few years, they’ve been updating the classic ’70s rambler with new laminate flooring and a huge new deck with screened-in porch.
+Over the past few years, they’ve been updating the classic ’70s rambler with new laminate flooring and a huge new deck with a screened-in porch.
 This winter, they’ve turned their attention to updating the two full baths on the main level.

 Fortunately, they have impeccable timing, and The Home Depot is currently having a Renew and Redo bath event, making small updates and total remodels easier and more affordable!